-

 Hiking/Mountain Biking: 14 miles of hiking/mountain biking trails are available.
 Experienced hikers may explore the park’s back country above the canyon via the 1.5-mile Overlook Trail.
 During the summer hikers should be alert for rattlesnakes, particularly along the trails and in the cool shady areas of the park.
 Also be alert for thunderstorms that may cause flash floods in the canyons.
 Plan hikes for the morning or evening hours.

-Additional Amenities: Volleyball, horseshoe pits, and childrens play structure
+Additional Amenities: Volleyball, horseshoe pits, children's pool and play structure.
+Pool is drained from October 1 to May 1.

 Programs: Information about program scheduling may be obtained from either park staff or kiosks.
 Upon request, special presentations can be arranged for groups.